DOI-USGS/lsforce/README.md

       ./Setup OSX40
       ./C
       ```
-   4. Add the executables to your `PATH` by adding the following line to your e.g.
+   4. Add the executables to `PATH` by adding the following line to e.g.
       `~/.bash_profile`:
       ```shell
       export PATH="$PATH:/path/to/PROGRAMS.330/bin"